Wii Architecture

 Surprisingly enough, this console doesn’t use the old Multi Out port anymore, but a variation of it called AV Multi Out (so much for a name) with a slightly different shape.
 This one carries all of the previous signals plus YPbPr (known as ‘component’) [7].
 It also includes some data lines that the system uses to identify the type of cable plugged in.

 Unfortunately, this medium inherits the same limitations of the GameCube.
 That is, no S-Video on PAL systems and no RGB on NTSC ones.
 Also, RGB can only broadcast interlaced signals (no progressive).
-On the other side, Nintendo finally shipped a SCART cable (as an extra accessory) which finally makes use of the RGB lines (remember they were ignored since the times of the SNES).

 Audio